myminseok/vmware-docs/tkgext-main/tkg-extensions-v1.2.0+vmware.1/prometheus.md

 4. Edit extension

-    there are some modification on extension. <br>
+    there are some modification on extension.

     refer to  https://github.com/myminseok/vmware-docs/blob/main/tkgext-main/tkg-extensions-v1.2.0%2Bvmware.1/prometheus-extension-custom.yaml
     ```
  ...